-- (8) 'cross-border payment transaction' means a card-based payment transaction where the issuer and the acquirer are located in different Member States or where the payment card or the card-based payment instrument is issued by an issuing payment service provider located in a different Member State than that of the point of sale; - (8a) 'domestic payment transaction' means a card -based payment transaction where the issuer, the acquirer and the point of sale are located in the same Member State - (9) 'interchange fee' means a fee paid for each transaction directly or indirectly (i.e. through a third party) between the issuer and the acquirer involved in a card-based payment transaction.
-When calculating the amount of interchange fees, the net compensation or other agreed remunerations will be considered as part of the interchange fee; - (9a) 'net compensation' means the total net amount of payments, rebates or incentives received by an issuing payment service provider from the payment card scheme, the acquirer or any other intermediary in relation to payment transactions or related activities; - (10) 'merchant service charge' means a fee paid by the payee to the acquirer for card-based payment transactions; - (11) 'payee' means a natural or legal person who is the intended recipient of funds which have been the subject of a payment transaction; - (12) 'payer' means a natural or legal person who holds a payment account and allows a payment order from that payment account, or, where there is no payment account, a natural or legal person who gives a payment order; - (13) 'payment card scheme' means a single set of rules, practices, standards and/or implementation guidelines for the execution of card-based payment transactions which is separated from any infrastructure or payment system that supports its operation, and which is represented by a specific decision making body, organisation or entity accountable for the functioning of the scheme;
+- (9) 'interchange fee' means a fee paid for each transaction directly or indirectly (i.e. through a third party) between the issuer and the acquirer involved in a card-based payment transaction.
+When calculating the amount of interchange fees, the net compensation or other agreed remunerations will be considered as part of the interchange fee; - (9a) 'net compensation' means the total net amount of payments, rebates or incentives received by an issuing payment service provider from the payment card scheme, the acquirer or any other intermediary in relation to payment transactions or related activities; - (10) 'merchant service charge' means a fee paid by the payee to the acquirer for card-based payment transactions; - (11) 'payee' means a natural or legal person who\is the intended recipient of funds which have been the subject of a payment transaction; - (12) 'payer' means a natural or legal person who holds a payment account and allows a payment order from that payment account, or, where there is no payment account, a natural or legal person who gives a payment order; - (13) 'payment card scheme' means a single set of rules, practices, standards and/or implementation guidelines for the execution of card-based payment transactions which is separated from any infrastructure or payment system that supports its operation, and which is represented by a specific decision making body, organisation or entity accountable for the functioning of the scheme; - (14) 'four party payment card scheme' means a payment card scheme in which payments are made from the payment account of a payer to the payment account of a payee through the intermediation of the scheme, a payment card issuing payment services provider (on the payer's side) and an acquiring payment services provider (on the payee's side), and cardbased payment transactions are based on the same structure;

-- (14) 'four party payment card scheme' means a payment card scheme in which payments are made from the payment account of a payer to the payment account of a payee through the intermediation of the scheme, a payment card issuing payment services provider (on the payer's side) and an acquiring payment services provider (on the payee's side), and cardbased payment transactions are based on the same structure; - (15) 'three party payment card scheme' means a payment card scheme in which the scheme itself provides acquiring and issuing services, payments are made from the payment account of a payer to the payment account of a payee through the intermediation of the scheme, and card-based payment transactions are based on the same structure.
-When a three party payment card scheme licenses other payment service providers for the issuance and/or the acquiring of payment cards, or issues payment cards with a co-branding partner or through an agent, it is considered as a four party payment card scheme; - (16) 'payment instrument' means any personalised device(s) and/or set of procedures agreed between the payment service user and the payment service provider and used in order to initiate a payment order; - (17) 'card-based payment instrument' means any payment instrument, including a card, mobile phone, computer or any other technological device containing the appropriate application, used by the payer to initiate a payment order which is not a credit transfer or a direct debit as defined by Article 2 of Regulation (EU) No 260/2012 and which enables the payer to initiate a card-based payment transaction; - (18) [...] - (18a) 'payment account' means an account held in the name of one or more payment service users which is used for the execution of payment transactions, including with specific account for electronic money as defined by Article 2 of Directive 2009/110/CE.; - (19) 'payment order' means any instruction by a payer to his payment service provider requesting the execution of a payment transaction; - (20) [...]
+- (15) 'three party payment card scheme' means a payment card scheme in which the scheme itself provides acquiring and issuing services, payments are made from thea payment accountof a held by the scheme on behalf of the payer to the a payment account held by the scheme on behalf of athe payee through the intermediation of the scheme, and cardbased payment transactions are based on the same structure.
+EWhen a three party payment card scheme licenses other payment service providers for the issuance and/or the acquiring of payment cards, or issues payment cards with a co-branding partner or through an agent, it is considered as a four party payment card scheme]; - (16) 'payment instrument' means any personalised device(s) and/or set of procedures agreed between the payment service user and the payment service provider and used in order to initiate a payment order; - (17) 'card-based payment instrument' means any payment instrument, including a card, mobile phone, computer or any other technological device containing the appropriate application, used by the payer to initiate a payment order which is not a credit transfer or a direct debit as defined by Article 2 of Regulation (EU) No 260/2012 and which enables the payer to initiate a card-based payment transaction; - (18a) 'payment account' means an account held in the name of one or more payment service users which is used for the execution of payment transactions, including with specific account for electronic money as defined by Article 2 of Directive 2009/110/CE.; - (19) 'payment order' means any instruction by a payer to his payment service provider requesting the execution of a payment transaction; - (20)